 The amount and composition of landscaped area also plays an important role in stormwater management, the energy efficiency of developments and access to sunlight.
-Existing trees and vegetation may support significant indigenous wildlife populations and habitat.
+Existing trees and vegetation may support significant indigenous wildlife populations and habitat. epealed by M

 B3.7 External areas ▶ 3.7.1 Landscaped area and private open space